How It Works #

 OptionDescription

---template nis2|dora|iso27001Compliance framework (default: nis2)
+--template nis2|dora|iso27001Evidence cross-reference profile (default: nis2)

 -o, --output PATHOutput file (.html or .json)